-Note. - Undershoots are serious incidents, if not accidents, according to Annex 13, Attachment C. This would normally imply that the accident/incident investigation department needs to become involved, and coordination with the relevant authorities is therefore required.
+Note.- Undershoots are serious incidents, if not accidents, according to Annex 13, Attachment C. This would normally imply that the State's accident/incident investigation authority needs to become involved, and coordination with the relevant authorities is therefore required.

 3. Runway incursion